Filter by Category:

 Teach students to take note of the different types of questions that can be created from a text or graphic.
 And because the question types are different, determining the answers requires different processes, too.
 For many students it never occurred to them that there was anything other than an obvious, right-there question to ask.
 Introduce the concepts of QAR (Question-Answer-Relationship).

 Download a 2-page science passage and the sample QAR questions that are included.
-To aid teachers in planning questions like this, I’ve developed a QAR card with examples and samples for the different types of questions asked on standardized tests.
 For more information on Question-Answer relationship, check out QAR Now by Taffy Raphael (book out of print).

 When you plan your next set of assignment or assessment questions, consider a heavy dose of Author & Me inferential questions.
 Here are three strategies: